Are you looking for ways to exceed customer expectations?

-Creating a separate niche for yourself in terms of logo, branding, a jingle, product USP or anything that will make you a stand out will be the biggest crowd puller.
-Identify where you are good at and keep harping on that over and over again.
+Creating a separate niche for yourself in terms of logo, branding, a jingle, product USP or anything that will make you stand out will be the biggest crowd puller.
+Identify where you are good at and keep harping on that.
 Is there something special about the ingredients of your product?
 Is there something unique about the location of your business?
 (Cue: Restaurant on the top-most floor of the Eiffel Tower).
-Make that your biggest selling point.
+Make that, your biggest selling point.

 5. Train Your Employees to Serve Your Customers

 Retention strategies for your customers might not necessarily have a direct impact because you have a separate training program for your employees.
-But remember that your employees represent your company and if they cannot serve according to the expectations of the customer, then you are staring at a huge crisis in the making.
+But remember that your employees represent your company.
+If they cannot serve according to the expectations of the customer, then you are staring at a huge crisis in the making.

 6. Apologize if You Make Mistakes

 Just like most humans, even companies find it difficult to take responsibility for their actions and apologize if they are in the wrong.